Alan Shearer: 1992–1996: Blackburn Rovers

-Newcastle United (1996–2006)
+1996–2006: Newcastle United

 After Euro 96, Manchester United and Real Madrid again sought to sign Shearer, and attempted to enter the battle for his signature.
-However Manchester United chairman Martin Edwards and Real Madrid president Lorenzo Sanz stated that Blackburn Rovers refused to let Shearer go to Old Trafford or Estadio Santiago Bernabéu.
+Manchester United chairman Martin Edwards and Real Madrid president Lorenzo Sanz stated that Blackburn Rovers refused to let Shearer go to Old Trafford or Estadio Santiago Bernabéu.
 Ultimately Shearer joined his boyhood club: Newcastle United, Manchester United's title rivals.

-On 30 July 1996, for a world transfer record-breaking £15 million (equivalent to £ million today) Shearer joined his hometown club and league runners-up Newcastle United, managed by his hero Keegan.
+On 30 July 1996, for a world transfer record-breaking £15 million (equivalent to £ million today), Shearer joined his hometown club and league runners-up Newcastle United, managed by his hero Keegan.

 Shearer made his league debut away at Everton, on 17 August 1996, and maintained his form during the rest of the season, finishing as Premier League top-scorer for the third consecutive season with 25 goals in 31 Premier League games, as well as winning another PFA Player of the Year accolade, despite a groin injury forcing him to miss seven matches.
-Perhaps his best performance of the season came on 2 February 1997, when Newcastle went into the final 15 minutes of the game 3–1 down at home to Leicester City in the league, only for Shearer to win them the game 4–3 by scoring a late hat-trick.
-However, the league title still eluded the club, who finished second in the league for a consecutive year, with Keegan resigning midway through the season.
+Among his best performances of the season came on 2 February 1997, when Newcastle went into the final 15 minutes of the game 3–1 down at home to Leicester City in the league, only for Shearer to win them the game 4–3 by scoring a late hat-trick.
+The league title still eluded the club, who finished second in the league for a second consecutive year, with Keegan resigning midway through the season.

 Another injury problem, this time an ankle ligament injury sustained in a pre-season match at Goodison Park, restricted Shearer to just two goals in 17 games in the 1997–98 season.
 His injury was reflected in the club's form, and Newcastle finished just 13th in the Premier League.
 To help Shearer get over the injury, club physiotherapist Paul Ferris devised unorthodox methods.
 At the club's training ground at Durham University, Ferris stacked six school benches and placed Shearer on top with high-jump mats either side – the striker trying to improve his balance by standing on one leg and bending over to pick up coins while having objects thrown at him, while a crowd of student onlookers watched on.
-However, United (now managed by Shearer's old boss at Blackburn, Kenny Dalglish) had a good run in the FA Cup; Shearer scored the winning goal in a semi-final victory over Sheffield United as the team reached the final.
+United (now managed by Shearer's former Blackburn manager, Kenny Dalglish) had a good run in the FA Cup; Shearer scored the winning goal in a semi-final victory over Sheffield United as the team reached the final.
 The team were unable to get on the scoresheet at Wembley, and lost the game 2–0 to Arsenal.